 The Knowledge Test Proctor will hand out materials and give instructions for taking the Knowledge Exam.
 You will have a maximum of two (2) hours to complete the 70-question Exam.
 You will be told when fifteen (15) minutes remain.
 You may not ask questions about the content of the Knowledge Exam (such as "What does this question mean?").
 The Knowledge Test Proctor will have scratch paper and a basic calculator during your knowledge exam.

-You must have a score of 76% or better to pass the knowledge portion of the exam.
+You must have a 74% or better score to pass the knowledge portion of the exam.